yxni98/EMNLP_2022/_pages/venue.md

 ### Dubai

 Dubai is only 140km (1 hour and 20 minutes by car) away from Abu Dhabi.
+Dubai is a vibrant, urban, and multicultural city with attractive tourist destinations, such as Burj Khalifa -- the tallest building in the world.
 To find out more, please visit [here](https://www.visitdubai.com/).

 ![dubai]({{ site.baseurl }}/assets/images/abu_dhabi/burj-khalifa_01.jpeg)